mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **The Dragon Prophecy Theory:** That ancient dragons foresaw the Worldrend and actually facilitated it to preserve the world from a greater threat. ::
 The truth may involve elements of multiple theories, or none at all.

+### The World-Splitter Fragments

+The most substantiated theory involves an artifact of immense power: **The World-Splitter**.
+According to ancient texts recovered from pre-Worldrend ruins, this Primordial-crafted weapon was used in the final days before the cataclysm—whether intentionally or through catastrophic misuse remains debated.

+{{note
+**Scholarly Debate: The World-Splitter's Origin**

+Two primary theories exist regarding the artifact's creation:

+**The Primordial Theory** (academic consensus): The World-Splitter was forged by Primordials—elemental beings predating the gods—as a weapon to reshape reality.
+When the gods intervened, the resulting conflict shattered both the weapon and the world.

+**The Divine Fragments Theory** (religious/cult interpretation): The Components are fragments of divine power left behind when gods battled during the "Godsfall."
+Each Component contains a piece of actual godhood.

+Most scholars favor the Primordial theory based on textual evidence, but the Divine Fragments theory persists among certain religious sects and apocalyptic cults.
+The truth may never be known with certainty.
+}}

+The artifact survived the Worldrend but was shattered into **five components**, each retaining a fraction of its reality-altering power:

+- **The Shadow Shard (First Component):** Grants dominion over shadow and darkness.
+Entrusted to House Blackwood of Thaldros.
+- **The Flame Heart (Second Component):** Grants dominion over fire and destruction.
+Entrusted to House Goldshore of Thaldros.
+- **The Void Fragment (Third Component):** Grants dominion over space and reality.
+Entrusted to House Deepwater—lost beneath the Sundering Sea when that house fell.
+- **The Stone Crown (Fourth Component):** Grants dominion over earth and stability.
+Held by the Crown of Thaldros as a royal heirloom.
+- **The Storm Eye (Fifth Component):** Grants dominion over air and storms.
+Entrusted to the Aethorian Harmony for safekeeping.

+Each component alone grants significant but limited power.
+United, they could theoretically trigger another Worldrend.
+The guardian houses and institutions swore sacred oaths to keep the components separated forever—oaths that have held for over twelve centuries.

+*The location and status of several components remains uncertain in the present day.*

 {{pageNumber,auto}}
 {{footnote Timeline of Tirvandor}}
 \page